nise/fu-tex2hyperaudio/readme.md

 - extract and link images

 ## nth
-- check what SSML-features of AWS polly could be supported
 - clean linebreaks in Tex-Sources
 - correct mistakes in Tex-Sources
 - handle math expressions